BLUEBERRY-LEMON ENERGY BITES

 Makes: 10-12 balls

 - ¼ cup dates (5-6 dates)

 - ¼ cup almond or cashew butter

 - 1 Tablespoon lemon zest

 - Measuring spoons

 - Place rolled oats in food processor and pulse 5 times.

-- Add the dates, nut butter, and blend for another 10 seconds.
+- Add the dates, nut butter, lemon zest, and 1 Tablespoon of freeze dried blueberries, and blend for another 10 seconds.

-- With the food processor still on, add 2 tablespoons of water in until the mixture begins to clump together and uniformly mixed (about 10-20 seconds).
-If you are adding the vanilla extract and maple syrup, add them at this step.
+- With the food processor still on, add 2 tablespoons of water in until the mixture begins to clump together and is uniformly mixed (about 10-20 seconds).
+If you are adding the vanilla extract, add it at this step.

 - Turn the food processor off, and take a small amount of the mixture and squeeze in your hand.
 If it easily sticks together, then it is ready.
 If it still is crumbly and falls apart, add more water, 1 teaspoon at a time.

-- When the mixture is ready, remove from blender and mix in dried blueberries by hand.
+- When the mixture is ready, remove from blender and mix in the remaining 1 Tablespoon of freeze dried blueberries by hand.

 - Keep in an air tight container at room temperature.
 Keeps for 2-3 days.

 - The mixture should not be so dry that it does not stick together easily, and it should not be so wet that you can feel the liquid.
 It should be wet enough so the coconut easily sticks to the outside of the ball when rolled.